 The Winter Fancy Food Show.
 If I had to describe this show in one word, I don’t think I could.
 Not only because I’ve always had issues with brevity, but because as a first-timer to an event like this, there really isn’t just one word to capture the experience.
 It’s amazing.
 It’s crowded.
 It’s overwhelming.
 It’s BIG.

-NASFT (National Association of Specialty Food Trade), a non-profit trade association focusing on fostering interest, commerce & trade in the specialty food industry, hosts the Fancy Food Show twice a year.
-Held once on the West Coast and once back East, the events showcase the latest & greatest products, companies and trends in the specialty foods & beverages industries.
+The NASFT (National Association of Specialty Food Trade), a non-profit trade association focusing on fostering interest, commerce & trade in the specialty food industry, hosts the Fancy Food Show twice a year.
+Held once on the West Coast and once back East, the events showcase the latest & greatest products, companies, and trends in the specialty foods & beverages industries.
 Last weekend, the Winter Fancy Food Show was held in my favorite city, San Francisco.
-After learning I could attend this great event as press, I took advantage of the holiday on Monday, and hitched a ride with my pal Catherine of Munchie Musings to get my food show on.
+After learning I could attend this great event as press, I took advantage of the holiday on Monday and hitched a ride with my pal Catherine of Munchie Musings to get my food show on.

 By the time we dealt with some minor parking headaches (welcome to SF!) and secured our press passes, the show was well underway and packed with people.
 Catherine, who had attended the show last year, came prepared with a map highlighting the vendors she was most interested in meeting.
 I figured it was best to stick with her since she knew the drill, and we started off with the exhibits in the North Hall, which featured the California regional exhibitors and the Natural & Organic Pavilion.
 I was glad I hadn’t eaten breakfast that morning, because the second we stepped inside, we were inundated with samples of everything you could possibly imagine.
-Cheese, Filipino ice creams & frozen meals, gourmet marshmallows, chocolate, olive oils and specialty vinegars, health bars; you name it, we tried it, and that was just the first row of exhibitors!
+Cheese, Filipino ice creams & frozen meals, gourmet marshmallows, chocolate, olive oils, and specialty vinegar, health bars; you name it, we tried it, and that was just the first row of exhibitors!

 Somewhere between the chocolate with Resveratrol and the spicy fruit jellies, Catherine & I got separated.
 Not having a single bar of signal on my phone in that part of the building, we weren’t able to reconnect until hours later.
 But this probably worked to our advantage, since we were both interested in checking out different things.
 And being a first-timer, I wanted to make sure I wandered down every. single. aisle. in order to get the full experience.
 It was such an overwhelming display of food & drink that if I were to cover them all, I’d have to write about 18 posts.
 Instead, I’ll highlight some of the trends & samples that caught my attention: